 - Stimulants, used to treat disorders from attention-deficit disorder to narcolepsy.

 Myth: Psychotropic medications are addictive

-Most psychotropic medications – with the exception of anxiolytics, stimulants and hypnotics – do not create dependencies, where you need to keep increasing the dosage to receive the same effect.
-Nor do they result in cravings.
+Most psychotropic medications – with the exception of anxiolytics, stimulants and hypnotics – are not addictive.
+Addictive behaviour is defined by intense urges, obsessions, loss of control and behaviour to satisfy the addiction.
+Psychotropic medications do not create dependencies, where you need to keep increasing the dosage to receive the same effect.
+Nor do they result in cravings associated with addiction.

 SANE Australia advises against stopping medications without the supervision of a treating physician.
 You may experience adverse effects if you suddenly stop, particularly if you are at a higher dosage.
 If you have any concerns about your medication, please raise them with your doctor.